2E0PGS/blog/_posts/2019-10-07-rtsp-ip-tables.md

 `sudo iptables -t nat -A PREROUTING -p tcp --dport 80 -j DNAT --to-destination 192.168.50.2:80`

+Make it persistent across reboots, there is a few ways of doing this but quick and dirty add this to roots crontab.

+`@reboot /usr/sbin/iptables -t nat -A PREROUTING -p tcp --dport 80 -j DNAT --to-destination 192.168.50.2:80`

+You can check the rule is in place with: `sudo iptables -t nat -L`

 ## Test use MPV to try connect through the Pi(firewall)

 Generally RTSP is TCP.